nonpenso/pyguidos/docs/usage/morphology.rst

     :align: center
     :alt: MSPA classes

-    Derived SPA maps with 2, 3, 5 and 6 classes.
+    Derived SPA maps with 2, 3, 5 and 6 classes and edge width 1.

 Usage